atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 * They are in shared or static libraries.
 * They contain branches and look-up tables.

-These things were not a problem in the 1970's when many of these functions were written, but today this is a problem.
-So we can't just inline the legacy functions and hope that they will vectorise because they are not designed to do so.
+In the 1970's when many of these functions were written, this was the state of the art.
+Today however, this is a problem: with the advances of modern vectorising processors, these implementations are substantially less efficient than they could be.

+There is no short and simple fix to this problem either, these problems are fundamental ones that preclude any efficient vectorisation.
+The only viable approach to this problem is with substantial and novel changes such as the one that Doctor Syn proposes.

 ## Autovectorisation